British Vogue photograph by Craig McDean supplied by Jennifer Younger.

 “Looking back takes me forward.”
 Younger, who is of the Eagle Kaagwaantaan clan and now lives in Sitka, Alaska, looks to Tlingit form-line designs and spruce-root basket weaving patterns to inform her freehand pieces, each of which are totally unique.

 Younger didn’t grow up immersed in her Tlingit culture, because her grandmother experienced abusive and oppressive assimilation policies at an Indian boarding school, an all-too-common phenomenon in Native communities.
-In 2012, the Sitka, Alaska carver decided to take up the art of formline design to better connect to her heritage, learning from father-and-son artisans Dave and Nicholas Galanin.
+In 2012, she decided to take up the art of formline design to better connect to her heritage, learning from father-and-son artisans Dave and Nicholas Galanin.

-Since then, Younger has made a name for herself—one of her pinnacle moments was when her work was on the cover of British Vogue—thanks to her intricately carved cuffs, earrings, necklaces, and body chains made of silver, gold, and copper with abalone, turquoise, and other earthly accents.
-Although this type of design is typically used to display Tlingit clan crests, Younger has branched out to broader themes like butterflies and hummingbirds.
+Since then, Younger has made a name for herself—one of her pinnacle moments was when her work was on the cover of British Vogue.
+As a designer she is known for her intricately carved cuffs, earrings, necklaces, and body chains made of silver, gold, and copper with abalone, turquoise, and other earthly accents.
+Younger has also branched out to other themes like butterflies and hummingbirds.

 “I want to introduce formline to people who aren’t familiar with Northwest Coast designs,” she says.
 “I have some special pieces that belonged to my grandmother, but I want the next generation to take pride in their heritage and carry on this form, so I create more contemporary pieces for everyday wear.”